wp-plugins/lexi/readme.txt

 == Screenshots ==

-1. Feeds administrator.
-2. Feed editor.
+1. Add one feed in the sidebar.
+2. Feeds in the sidebar.
-3. Lexi widget.
+3. Lexi button in the editor.
 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9 =
+* Multiple widget.
+* Manage activation errors.
+* New API without numbered list.
+See all your posts, pages and sidebar with lexi for changes.

 = 0.8.4 =
 * FAQ and screenshots updated.